 Presently, no Bermuda laws require any type of public or private transport to take the disabled, unlike in UK, USA, Canada, Europe, Australia, New Zealand, etc. If you are sensitive to or may have any disability-related or other emergency, a major factor may be to have a non-disabled driver available, one who is fit, mobile and agile enough to render physical assistance such as pushing a manual wheelchair if necessary in the event (no matter how remote) of an accident or medical or any other emergency, especially when time may be of the essence in say arriving in time for an airline or cruise ship departure or fulfilling a time-specific rendezvous or getting prompt medical attention.
 This could be a life-saver.

-There is no equivalent in Bermuda of the
+No equivalent in Bermuda of the

 UK's Cinema Exhibitors Association Card that gives free cinema (movie) tickets to carers (caregivers) who accompany qualified disabled individuals who apply for the card.

 UK's government-approved and supported Motability Car Scheme for the disabled which enables those qualified to swap their Disability Living Allowance at Higher Rate or equivalent by going to a Motability-recognized car dealership and order a car plus maintenance plus insurance, every three years.
-Unlike in Canada & USA where vans and mini-vans for owners or co-owners in wheelchairs can qualify for a rebate of up to US$1,000 directly from General Motors, Ford, etc. no rebates apply to those who are Bermuda-based.
+Unlike in Canada & USA where vans and mini-vans for owners or co-owners in wheelchairs can qualify for a rebate directly from General Motors, Ford, etc. no rebates apply to those who are Bermuda-based.

 USA ADA disability standards do not apply in Bermuda.
 There are no legally required disability protections or minimum standards required by Bermuda's Ministry of Tourism or the public/private sector Bermuda Tourism Authority what constitutes a disabled-friendly room may not apply elsewhere.